nutiteq/hellomap3d-ios/README.md

 *NB!* You need to be careful when using the samples:

 If you are **cloning** the sample project, then make sure you have [GIT-LFS](https://git-lfs.github.com/) installed.
-Otherwise SDK binary is not downloaded properly, and you get build errors.
+Otherwise SDK binary is not downloaded properly, and you get build error, something like `Nuti.framework/Nuti, file was built for unsupported file format ( 0x76 0x65 0x72 0x73 0x69 0x6F 0x6E 0x20 0x68 0x74 0x74 0x70 0x73 0x3A 0x2F 0x2F ) which is not the architecture being linked`

 If you are **downloading** the sample project instead of cloning then you need to download SDK latest build separately.
 Get suitable development build for ios: [sdk3-ios-snapshot-latest.zip](https://nutifront.s3.amazonaws.com/sdk_snapshots/sdk3-ios-snapshot-latest.zip), unzip it and put to hellomap folder.
 With cloning the library should be downloaded automatically from GIT-LFS.